My hospital stay was a long time ago now, around 3½ years, but it had a profound effect on my sleeping patterns.

 Even all this time later, I’m thinking of bed shortly after 9pm, and certainly don’t go beyond 10pm.
 It works out on the other side, too – this morning, for example, I woke up just before 5am, and got up just after.
 But that’s because we’re in the middle of summer – it’s different in December, though I always try to be up by 8am.

 I remember in the early days.
-If I was doing something particularly engrossing, I'd stay awake, but otherwise, I liked a nap every afternoon.
-Nowadays I don't nap.
-And, of course, nowadays I'm doing something engrossing every day - working on my own, from home, throws up different challenges compared to working in an enterprise, but probably every needy as regards thought.
-The charity work has helped in that respect too.
+If I was doing something particularly engrossing, I’d stay awake, but otherwise, I liked a nap every afternoon.
+Nowadays I don’t nap.
+And, of course, nowadays I’m doing something engrossing every day – I write computer sodtware from home, on my own.
+That’s probably every bit as challenging as my previous life, although being home alone presents its own issues.
+The charity work has helped in that respect too – not particularly challenging intellectually, but in easing myself back into a “work” environment.
+For everybosy who volunteers, it is work and people strive to be just as useful as when they were paid.